-The Hollister Water Reclamation Facility, owned by the City and operated by Veolia North America, was recognized for its commitment to public safety by the Monterey Bay section of the California Water Environment Association (CWEA).
-The facility received the Safety Plant of the Year Award twice in the past four years (2019 and 2020) for its outstanding performance.
-The facility is responsible for treating domestic, commercial, and industrial wastewater.
+The Hollister Water Reclamation Facility, owned by the City and operated by Veolia North America, is responsible for treating domestic, commercial, and industrial wastewater.
 It generates recycled water used for agricultural production (including horticultural crops such as lettuce and tomatoes), park irrigation, airport landscaping, and groundwater recharge.
 Water recycling conserves water by reducing community demand on limited surface water and saves energy used in the sourcing and distribution of freshwater.